WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

     /** The slug (not the prettified name) of the provider */
     provider: string;
   };
+  /**
-  /** The user visits a CC license description page on CC.org  **/
+   * Description: The user visits a CC license description page on CC.org
+   * Questions:
+   *   - How often are external licenses viewed?
+   */
   VISIT_LICENSE_PAGE: {
     /** The slug of the license the user clicked on */
     license: string;
   };
+  /**
-  /** The user visits a creator's link in the single result UI  **/
+   * Description: The user visits a creator's link in the single result UI
+   * Questions:
+   *   - Are creator links clicked much?
+Does Openverse increase visibility
+   *     of included creator's profiles?
+   */
   VISIT_CREATOR_LINK: {
     /** The unique ID of the media */
     id: string;
     /** The permalink to the creator's profile */
     url: string;
   };
+  /**
-  /** The user right clicks a single image result, most likely to download it. **/
+   * Description: The user right clicks a single image result, most likely to download it.
+   * Questions:
+   *   - Do users right click images often?
+Does this suggest downloading them directly,
+   *     when not paired with a `GET_MEDIA` event?
+   */
   RIGHT_CLICK_IMAGE: {
     /** The unique ID of the media */
     id: string;
     /** The media type being searched */
     mediaType: MediaType;
   };
+  /**
-  /** The user uses the 'back to search' link on a single result **/
+   * Description: The user uses the 'back to search' link on a single result
+   * Questions:
+   *   - Are these links used much?
+Are they necessary?
+   */
   BACK_TO_SEARCH: {
     /** The unique ID of the media */
     id: string;
     /** The media type being searched */
     mediaType: MediaType;
   };
+  /**
-  /** The visibility of the filter sidebar on desktop is toggled **/
+   * Description: The visibility of the filter sidebar on desktop is toggled
+   * Questions:
+   *   - Do a majority users prefer the sidebar visible or hidden?
+   */
   TOGGLE_FILTERS: {
     /** The media type being searched */
     mediaType: MediaType;